aliawad93/azure-databricks-geospatial-lakehouse/docs/glossary.md

-# Glossary

-## Databricks
-A cloud data platform used for data engineering, analytics and AI.

-## Notebook
+## Managed Table
-An interactive document where code, results and explanations can be combined.
+A table where Databricks manages the table metadata and storage location.

-## Spark
+## Temporary View
-A distributed processing engine used for large-scale data processing.
+A temporary SQL object created from a DataFrame so it can be queried using SQL during the current Spark session.

-## PySpark
+## saveAsTable
-The Python API for Apache Spark.
+A PySpark command used to save a DataFrame as a reusable table.

-## DataFrame
+## withColumn
-A table-like structure used in Spark for processing data.
+A PySpark command used to add a new column or update an existing column.

-## Spark SQL
+## fillna
-SQL used to query data inside Spark/Databricks.
+A PySpark command used to replace null values.

-## Delta Lake
+## Medallion Architecture
-A storage layer used for reliable lakehouse tables.
+A lakehouse design pattern that organises data into Bronze, Silver and Gold layers.

-## Bronze
+## Bronze Layer
-Raw data layer.
+The raw data layer.

-## Silver
+## Silver Layer
-Cleaned and standardised data layer.
+The cleaned and standardised data layer.

-## Gold
+## Gold Layer
-Business-ready analytics layer.
+The reporting or business-ready data layer.